syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 ![Custom format](getting-started-images/customformat.png)

-## Configure up-down DateTimeEdit
+## Configure up-down

-To make the DateTimeEdit to up-down control, set the [ShowUpDown](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~ShowUpDown.html) property to `true`.
+You can edit value of DateTimeEdit using up-down button, by setting the [ShowUpDown](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~ShowUpDown.html) property to `true`.
 The up-down will appear only when the [DateTimeEditingMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimeEditingMode.html) is set to mask.

 {% tabs %}